kmagiera/babel-watch/README.md

 If you're tired of using [`babel-node`](https://github.com/babel/babel/tree/master/packages/babel-cli) together with [`nodemon`](https://github.com/remy/nodemon) (or similar solution).
 The reason why the aforementioned setup performs so badly is the startup time of `babel-node` itself. `babel-watch` only starts `babel` in the "master" process where it also starts the file watcher.
 The transpilation is performed in that process too.
 On file-watcher events, it spawns a pure `node` process and passes transpiled code from the parent process together with the source maps.
 This allows us to avoid loading `babel` and all its deps every time we restart the JS script/app.

+## Autowatch

+A unique feature of `babel-watch` is capability of automatically detecting files that needs to be watched.
+You no longer need to specify the list of files or directories to watch for.
+With "autowatch" the only thing you need to do is to pass the name of your main script and `babel-watch` will start watching for the changes on files that are loaded by your node program while it is executing.
+(You can disable autowatch with `-D` option or exclude some directories from being watched automatically with `-x`).

+## System requirements

+Currently `babel-watch` is only supported on Linux and OSX.

+*(It doesn't work on Windows as it uses unix named pipes, if you want to help with getting that fixed, feel free to contact me)*

 ## I want it

 Just install it and add to your package: